vgsantoniazzi/blockchain/README.md

-## Welcome to Hustle Coin
+## Welcome to Blockchain

 This project is an open-source blockchain engine based on Elixir.
-Exchange knowledge by virtual money.
+Use this engine to build a digital coin or smart contracts.

 ## Getting Started

 Clone the project:

 ```
-git clone git@github.com:vgsantoniazzi/hustle-coin.git
+git clone git@github.com:vgsantoniazzi/blockchain.git
 ```

 ## Usage